Skip to main content

 • Hereditary spastic paraplegia (also known as hereditary spastic paraparesis) is a diagnosis of exclusion, and all possible acquired causes of the patient’s paraplegia should be eliminated prior to genomic testing.

 • Genomic testing should be considered in those with unexplained spastic paraplegia with or without a family history.
-Some individuals may have additional features, which can include:
+Some individuals may have additional features for which further investigations and/or gene panels may be indicated.
+These can include:

 • ataxia and/or tremors;